fortra/nanodump/README.md

 If one is found, it will copy it and use it to create the minidump.
 Note that it is not guaranteed to find such handle.

-<h2 id="malseclogon">6.
-MalSecLogon</h2>
+<h2 id="seclogon-leak-local">6.
+Seclogon handle leak local</h2>

-To avoid opening a handle to LSASS, you can use MalSecLogon, which is a technique that (ab)uses `CreateProcessWithLogonW` to leak an LSASS handle.
+To avoid opening a handle to LSASS, you can use abuse the seclogon service by calling `CreateProcessWithLogonW` to leak an LSASS handle into the nanodump binary.
-To enable this feature, use the `--malseclogon` parameter.
+To enable this feature, use the `--seclogon-leak-local` parameter.
-Take into account that an unsigned nanodump binary needs to be written to disk to use this feature.
+Take into account that when used from Cobalt Strike, an unsigned nanodump binary needs to be written to disk to use this feature.

-<h2 id="malseclogon-and-duplicate">7.
-MalSecLogon and handle duplication</h2>
+<h2 id="seclogon-leak-remote">7.
+Seclogon handle leak remote</h2>

-As said before, using MalSecLogon requires a nanodump binary to be written to disk.
-This can be avoided if `--malseclogon` and `--dup` are used together with `--binary`.
-The trick is to leak a handle to LSASS using MalSecLogon, but instead of leaking it into nanodump.exe, leak it into another binary and then duplicate the leaked handle so that nanodump can used it.
+This technique is very similar to the previous one, but instead of leaking the handle into nanodump, it is leaked into another binary and then duplicated so that nanodump can used it.

-<h2 id="malseclogon-race-condition">8.
-MalSecLogon race condition</h2>
+Use the `--seclogon-leak-remote` flag to access this functionality.

+<h2 id="seclogon-duplication">8.
+Seclogon handle duplication</h2>

 You can trick the seclogon process to open a handle to LSASS and duplicate it before it is closed, by winning a race condition using file locks.
-Use the `--malseclogon-race` flag to access this functionality.
+Use the `--seclogon-duplicate` flag to access this functionality.

 <h2 id="ssp">9.
 Load nanodump as an SSP</h2>